Girls wore a tunic that reached to just below the knees. This was belted at the waist.

 This was called a Bulla and was meant to give them protection and ward off evil spirits.

-Boys wore the Bulla until they came of age at sixteen years old.
+Boys wore the Bulla until they came of age at 16 years old.

 Girls wore the Bulla until they were married.